MultisampledNight/interpretation/util/graphics.typ

     label(diagram.width)
   }

-  // TODO: also add legend explaining backdrops of epochs

   // this is like super cursed
   // but on the other hand this way I don't need to worry about scaling
   // and can easily draw squares